Snyk snares $7 million Series A to help developers deliver open source components securely

 That startup experience was something that caught the eye of Ed Sim, founder and managing partner at lead investor Boldstart Ventures, a NYC early-stage venture capital firm.
 “We backed Guy in his last venture which was sold to Akamai and he and [his co-founders] have deep security experience.
 In addition, [the company satisfies] a huge unmet need as enterprises deploy code continuously and Snyk makes it easy for developers to secure their open source code,” Sim said.

-Snyk may be a Series A company, but it’s proven a market need with 350,000 downloads and 130 large commercial paying customers already in the fold.
+Snyk may be a Series A company, but it’s proven a market need with 350,000 downloads per month and 130 large commercial paying customers already in the fold.
 The company also wants to broaden the reach of the tool to cover other open source projects.
 They plan to double the 30 employees currently in the fold, who are spread across offices in Tel Aviv and London with a small sales and support office in Boston.Featured Image: Photovibes/Getty Images

 0